Introduction – What is Digital Marketing

 Learn more about the advanced techniques of email marketing.

-As mobile devices have become part and parcel of our daily lives, it is only natural that the canvas of Digital Marketing is expanded to include mobile apps for marketing.
+As mobile devices have become part and parcel of our daily lives, mobile app marketing is one of the integral part of any digital marketing tutorial.

 What is mobile app marketing?